AnnaVargova/AutomationShield_wiki/BOBShield.md

 The inclination of the tube and, ultimately, the position of the ball, is manipulated by a standard micro RC Servo motor **M** (i) with analog feedback.
 The total rotation range of the motor utilized in this application is only ±30°.
 The motor is connected to the D9 pin of the standard Arduino R3 layout, since this equivalent MCU pin handles interrupts and timing on the Uno as well as other prototyping devices.
 The current consumption of the servo motor is low enough to be directly powered from the 5V supply of the Arduino board without the need of an external wall-plug adapter.
 We added a capacitor **C1** (k) parallel to the motor to smooth out possible transients affecting the board supply and a diode **D1** (l) to prevent possible back-EMF damaging the circuitry.

-The absolute distance of the ball from the reference located at one end of the tube is measured by the ST Microelectronics VL6180X time-of-flight (TOF) sensor **J** (m).
+The absolute distance of the ball from the reference located at one end of the tube is measured by the ST Microelectronics VL6180X ToF sensor **J** (m).
 We have decided to utilize a widely available breakout board implementing the VL6180X for hobbyist use.
 This breakout may be purchased as an end-product and implements the sensor on a small-outline PCB with standard 0.1'' pitch.
 The sensor communicates through the I2C protocol and we have utilized the standard A4/SDA and A5/SCL pins of the layout.
 The breakout connects to the base board via a flexible 4-wire ribbon cable (n).
 A flat flexible cable (FFC) would have been a better choice, unfortunately the sensor module would need to be custom-made for this.

 Finally, there is a potentiometer **POT1** (o) with a small plastic shaft (p) allowing to manually input the desired reference signal.
 The potentiometer is fed by the 3.3V source for its maximal setting, so that the wiper connected to the A0 analog port does not damage other microcontroller boards, such as the Due or Zero, operating with CMOS logic levels.
 To maximize analog resolution, we have also connected the 3.3V source to the AREF pin and compensate for this change in code.
 The sensor board is also powered by the 3.3V source.